doyeonk429/2024Project/README.md

 2. Check the simulator version(recommend the *iPhone 15 pro!!*)<br/>
 3. Enjoy our service.
 You don't need to sign up to use our service.
 Just press the Google-sign-in button.<br/>

 Note!
-Main branch is not working.
-You must choose the **forDemoVideo** branch.
+You must choose the **main** branch.

 <br/>

 ## 🛠 Tech Stacks
 - UIKit from CocoaTouch Framework
+- Snapkit, UserDefault
-- Alamofire
+- Moya
 - GoogleSignIn
 - WebKit Framework